spotify/dataenum/README.md

 ```

 In this example only one of the two lambdas will be executed depending on the message type, just like with the
-if-statements. `match` is just a method that takes lambdas as arguments, but if you write expressions with linebreaks
+if-statements. `match` is just a method that takes functions as arguments, but if you write expressions with linebreaks
 like in the example above it looks quite similar to a switch-statement, a match-expression in Scala, or a
 when-expression in Kotlin.
 DataEnum makes use of this similarity to make match-statements look and feel like a
 language construct.